JeffersonLab/JANA2/docs/tutorial.rst

     add_library(QuickTutorial_plugin SHARED QuickTutorial.cc RandomSource.cc RandomSource.h)

-The modified QuickTuorial.cc file needs to have the new RandomSource.h header included so it can instantiatie an object and pass it over to the JApplication in the InitPlugin() routine.
+The modified :py:func:`QuickTuorial.cc` file needs to have the new :py:func:`RandomSource.h` header included so it can instantiatie an object and pass it over to the JApplication in the :py:func:`InitPlugin()` routine.
 The bottom of the file should look like this:

 .. code-block:: console